corb555/YMLEditor/readme.md

 ## Features

 **SettingsWidget** provides a Widget for displaying and editing config file fields.
-You simply list the fields with their config key and the widget you want for each (line_edit, text_edit, etc.).
+You simply list the fields with their config key and the widget type you want for each (line_edit, text_edit, etc.).
 You can also add a regex for data entry validation.
 The SettingsWiget and YamlConfig  will read the config file, display the fields for editing, and then save the data.

 - **Easy Front-End Creation:** Create a configuration editor with a few lines of code.